Take a look around Puddle Duck Cottage, a luxurious home from home in Shropshire’s beautiful Ironbridge Gorge.

 Puddle Duck Cottage: The Details

 We enjoyed a complimentary weekend at Puddle Duck Cottage, thanks to Puddle Duck Cottages.
-The minimum stay is two nights, and prices start from £180 per night and £550 for a weekend.
+The minimum stay is three nights and prices start from £700 for a three night weekend stay.
+Duckling Cottage next door costs from £550 for a three night weekend visit.

 Puddle Duck Cottages